Best Chest Exercises & Workouts for Women

 It is worth noting that the chest press machine is also available to help you with this movement, and will offer more options for improving chest strength or endurance.
 With dumbbells, the process is similar.

-How to chest press;
+How to Chest Press:

 • Much like the chest flyes, begin by choosing your appropriate weight and lying face up on a flat workout bench.
 Keep a dumbbell in each hand but start with your hands at chest level, elbows bend, and arms completely coiled inwards towards your body.
 Your palms should be facing in towards one another.